shpml/fundamentals/10_chapter/02_lesson.md

 * `glorp(1 + 2)`
 * `glorp(glorp(1))`

-Test your answers in JS Bin by copying the function definition into the editor, clicking the 'play' button, and typing each of these expressions into the console.
+Test your answers in JS Bin by copying the function definition into the editor, clicking the `play` button, and typing each of these expressions into the console.

 >**Note**  JavaScript follows the order of operations for mathematical expressions.
 When mathematical operations occur, certain operators will be evaluated first.
 Code inside of a `()` will execute first, then multiplication and division, followed by addition and subtraction.
 [Check out some further reading](https://www.mathsisfun.com/operation-order-pemdas.html).